wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 You can use this plugin only when you have installed the WP e-Commerce plugin.

 == Changelog ==

+= 1.1.1 - 2014/04/29 =
+* Tweak - a3rev Plugin Framework upgrade - all switch text show UPPERCASE
+* Tweak - Updated plugins wp-admin menu item vector image.
+* Tweak - Updated Framework help text font for consistency.
+* Tweak - Added description text to the top of each Pro Version yellow border section
+* Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
+* Tweak - Added Custom encode to prevent email clients automatically adding <a> tag to URL's in form message.
+* Tweak - Checked and updated for full compatibility with WP e-Commerce Version 3.8.13  and WordPress version 3.9
+* Fix - Email Inquiry sending duplicate emails on themes that have script that duplicate the click event

 = 1.1.0 - 2013/12/17 =
 * Feature - a3rev Plugin Framework admin interface upgraded to 100% Compatibility with WordPress v3.8.0 with backward compatibility.